(This post is excerpted from JD’s chapter in the new book, Design Thinking: New Product Development Essentials from the PDMA.)

 This kind of first-cut prototype is now easier to make than ever before and its importance should not be underestimated.
 Early prototypes should be tested, documented, and iterated upon.
 Small loops should expand to include higher-level fidelity prototypes with more features.

 Early on, prototypes should be inexpensive and unrefined.
+(We’ve written before about rapid prototyping.)
 With these, startups should be able to learn a lot and change a lot.
 Entrepreneurs can attempt to learn if a product works well, is easy to use, looks well designed, is easy to assemble, is affordable to manufacture, is robust, and if the product is easy to change and customize over time.
 There are a million things entrepreneurs can try to learn, and it’s important that entrepreneurs remain truly open, so the design can be changed if necessary.
 (Our Senior User Researcher, Andrew Golaszewski, makes a good case for including researchers in the early design stages, to go into the prototyping process with a clear idea of what you want to learn.)

 The Prototype to Choose the Appropriate Direction